Opening credits: History in cinema

-Most Disney films released between 1937 and 1981 had all the film-related information in the opening credits, while the closing consisted only of the credit "The End: A Walt Disney Production".
-However, Mary Poppins was the first Disney film to have longer closing credits, in which all the principal cast members (and the characters that they played) were listed.
+Most Disney films released between 1937 and 1981 had all the film-related information in the opening credits, while the closing consisted only of the credit "The End: A Walt Disney Production or Walt Disney Productions".
+1964's Mary Poppins was the first Disney film to have longer closing credits, in which all the principal cast members (and the characters that they played) were listed.

 Most Soviet films presented all film-related information in the opening credits, rather than at the closing which consisted of only a "THE END" (КОНЕЦ ФИЛЬМА, Konyets Fily-ma) title.
 A typical Soviet opening credits sequence starts with a film company's logo (such as Mosfilm or Lenfilm), the film's title, followed by the scenarist (the Soviet Union considered the scriptwriter the principal "auteur" of its films), followed by the director, usually on separate screens, then continuing with screens showing other credits, of varying number, and finally, the film's chief administrator-in-charge, the production director (Директор картины, Direktor kartiny).
 Following this came the cast, usually in actor-and-role format for all principal and major featured players, and perhaps then a screen only naming, in an alphabetical cluster, some additional character players.
 The final credit screen identified the studio corresponding to the logo at the beginning, and the year of the film's production.
 It could also contain the frame with the technical information about the cinematographic film manufacturer (e.g., Svema).

 This basic method was also followed in most American films from the 1930s through the late 1980s.
 American films also tended to list the names of the actors before the names of the directors, screenwriters, and other principal crew members.
 Exceptions were made in the films of director Frank Capra, whose name was usually billed before the film's title.
 Director Victor Fleming's name was also billed before those of the actors in films such as The Wizard of Oz, Dr. Jekyll and Mr. Hyde and Joan of Arc.
 Capra, Fleming, and James Whale were some of the few directors who received the credit "A [director's name] Production" even though they did not produce their films.

 François Truffaut's 1966 film Fahrenheit 451 uses spoken opening credits instead of written ones, in keeping with the film's story of a world without reading matter, as well as Jean-Luc Godard's Contempt of 1963.